 I believe in the power of music to nurture, confront, and repair.

 My identity as a queer/gay person often has a large presence within my songwriting and influences my perspective greatly.
 Through my artistic practice I gain understanding of my own identity and what it means to live beyond binary language and integrate a more nuanced perspective of the world.
 A creative practice really helps me to live with curiosity and to consider my place and purpose on this earth in this body.
-It helps me to understand my whiteness, thinking about who I am as an economic subject, who I am in relationship with the earth, as someone navigating mental health struggles, sobriety, and as a human with a desire to experience joy and presence in their life.
-Through art I consider how I show up for and support my relationships with family, the communities I belong to, and those I do not.
+An artistic practice and earthly curiosity helps me to understand my whiteness within the contexts that I live, it helps me to think about who I am as an economic subject, who I am in relationship with the earth, as someone navigating mental health struggles, sobriety, and who I am as a human with a desire to experience joy and presence in their life.
+Through artistic exploration I consider how I show up for and support my relationships with family, the communities I belong to, and those I do not.

 Many of my artistic achievements exist within my work with ‘The Pairs’, a self managed, internationally touring, 3-part-harmony folk band based in Deshkan Ziibi/ London, ON.
 As a solo artist I have begun to build a professional presence largely encouraged and supported by the work and connections made with The Pairs.
 In 2021 I released my first single “Oh My My” as well as a solo EP called ‘Tongue Tied’.
-Over the last couple of years I’ve spent time remotely recording harmonies on several artists' recordings including Craig Cardiff’s songs “All This Time Running” & “Emm & May” as well as ‘My Father’s Son’s’ songs “Wild Fire” & “God’s Wife”.
+Over the last couple of years I’ve spent time remotely or in person, recording harmonies on several artists' recordings including Craig Cardiff’s songs “All This Time Running” & “Emm & May” as well as ‘My Father’s Son’s’ songs “Wild Fire” & “God’s Wife”.
+I have been fortunate to open for artists I admire like Irish Mythen, Kellie Loder, Jim Bryson, The Brown Hawkin Stanley Trio and Kim Churchill to name a few.
+It's a privilege for me to be able to perform and connect with so many folks through songs and storytelling.
 I look forward to more musical collaborations in the future!